Stories Create Connection

 Some days later, I received a hand written thank you note.
 No one else had ever bothered to do that and only last week I received a linkedin message that read “Since you introduced me to networking Kerryn Powell a whole new world has opened up.
 I am starting to plan some of my own training seminars as a result.”
 I was touched.
 I had created a win win win situation.
 I had made a difference to another human being, who like me was striving to help others.
 I too gained from this connection as I contributed to someone else's success.

-The ability to create a great story and connect with your client is the topic of our next YTM Learn Grow Achieve event in Brighton.
-You can read more here and we look forward to helping you connect with your clients, too.
-So, now I ask you "Tell me a story in the comments below, about a client you have helped so I can understand your business better".
+The ability to create a great story and connect with your client is a popular topic of conversation at our YTM events.
+So, now if I dealt you the card I "Tell me a story about a client you have helped so I can understand your business better", how would you respond?